jrochenrfm/clarity/README.md

 The web service can create two resource types, file or label.

+Files should be sent as Multipart-Encoded File.

+Label content is passed through the labeltext attribute

 A zipped folder can be sent identified with a type of 'folder'.
 The folder will still be a file resource but the folder will be unzipped and can be navigated in Moodle.

-If a mainfile attribute is specified that file within the folder will be opened when a user clicks on the resource in Moodle.
+If a mainfile attribute is specified, that file within the folder will be opened when a user clicks on the resource in Moodle.
 This can be useful for sending HTML pages that have bundled resources.